jasonrute/puzzle_cube/README.md

 ## Getting started with the code ##

 To clone and run this code, run the following commands.
-(The `--recursive` in the first command, ensures you clone the `code` submodule as well.)
+(The `--recursive` in the first command ensures you clone the `code` submodule as well.)
 - `git clone --recursive https://github.com/jasonrute/puzzle_cube`
 - `cd puzzle_cube/code`
 - `python3 train.py`

 Install any missing packages using pip.

 Better yet, look at `code/config.py` for various settings that can be changed.
 For example, lower the number of `games_per_generation` (a "game" is one attempt to solve a randomly shuffled cube).